What employers want

 Ways of recording your skills development

-HEAR The Higher Education Achievement Report is the official University hub to record academic and non-academic achievements.
+- HEAR The Higher Education Achievement Report is the official University hub for recording academic and non-academic achievements.

-Brunel+ is designed to give you recognition for the non-academic activities that you participate in during your time at Brunel by recording what you do to earn points to work towards gaining a Bronze+, Silver+ or Gold+ Award.
+- Brunel+ is designed to give you recognition for non-academic activities during your time at Brunel by recording what you do to earn points to work towards gaining a Bronze+, Silver+ or Gold+ Award.